After hundreds of years of Muslim incursions into formerly

 Alexios i Komnenos was the grandson of a previous Byzantine

 Emperor.
-His father had refused the succession and a member
+His father had refused the succession and a

-himself gradually losing territory to the Seljuk Turks -- to the
+Emperor, Alexios found himself gradually losing territory to the

-point that the Turks were posing a serious threat to his capital,
+Seljuk Turks -- to the point that the Turks were posing a

-Constantinople.
-The threat eventually got serious enough that he
+eventually got serious enough that he took the drastic step of

-took the drastic step of asking the Pope of western Catholicism
+asking the Pope of western Catholicism for help.
+For his

-for help.
-For his own reasons, Pope Urban I responded
+own reasons, Pope Urban I responded affirmatively.

-Anna Komnene was the very well educated and competent daughter of
+Anna Komnene was the very well educated and competent daughter

-Emperor Alexios I. But she also had more than a touch of
+of Emperor Alexios I. But she also had more than a touch

-hero worship concerning members of the Komnenoi family and
+of hero worship concerning members of the Komnenoi family and

 especially her father.
-Despite her clear exaggeration of his
+Despite her clear exaggeration of

-Alexiad, written thirty years after the
+chronology her book, the Alexiad, written thirty years

-information about the Byzantine court, its allies, and its
+of information about the Byzantine court, its allies, and its

 enemies.
 The book is also the first known history of any